 Project Title : Airport Security Using Beacon

 Aviation security is a combination of human and material resources to safeguard civil aviation against unlawful interference.
-Unlawful interference could be acts of terrorism, sabotage, threat to life and property, communication of false threat etc.
+Unlawful interference could be acts of terrorism, sabotage, a threat to life and property, communication of false threat, etc.

 If airport security does succeed then the chances of any dangerous situation, illegal items or threats entering into an aircraft, country or airport are greatly reduced.
 As such, airport security serves several purposes: To protect the airport and country from any threatening events, to reassure the traveling public that they are safe and to protect the country and their people.

 Monte R. Belger of the U.S. Federal Aviation Administration notes “The goal of aviation security is to prevent harm to aircraft, passengers, and crew, as well as support national security and counter-terrorism policy.”

 The passengers entering the airport are expected to have an airport app which ensures their secure entry at the airport in the following manner:

 1. Bluetooth device (i.e., beacon), available at the entry of the airport, is used to push notification (for sending One Time Password) to all the android devices entering the airport.

 2. The user is expected to enter the Aadhaar number on the redirected website and will receive an OTP on that Android device.

 3. The information of the logged-in user is retrieved from the Aadhaar database.